 - Silver Waterfall is the highest waterfall in Sapa.

 - Love Waterfall is hidden deeply in Hoang Lien National Park.
 To get to the waterfall, you must walk through 3 km of forest road.
-Also, at Hoang Lien national park entrance, you can choose another direction, to climb up to Fansipan peak (will be mentioned in Recreations).
+Also, at Hoang Lien National Park entrance, you can choose another direction, to climb up to Fansipan’s peak.

 - Other waterfalls: Tien, Coc San, and Cat Cat Waterfall in the area of Cat Cat Village.